-Have read this before from Aaron Dembski-Bowden but would be sorely tempted to pick it up on audio, it’s a fantastic book that gives a great insight into the Black Legion and Abaddon himself.
+I’ve read this before from Aaron Dembski-Bowden but would be sorely tempted to pick it up on audio, it’s a fantastic book that gives a great insight into the Black Legion and Abaddon himself.
 Give a lot more depth to one of the centrepiece villains from the Warhammer 40,000 universe and it’s good to get an insight into his cold, calculating nature.

-The second installment from Aaron Dembski-Bowden on the Black Legion, I’ve not read this one yet myself but am excited to get to it.
-The book follows on from Talon of Horus with Adabbon striving to bind the newly formed Black Legion together.
+The second instalment from Aaron Dembski-Bowden on the Black Legion, I’ve not read this one yet myself but am excited to get to it.
+The book follows on from Talon of Horus with Abaddon striving to bind the newly formed Black Legion together.